3-year-old birthday girl dies after Boise stabbing, suspect charged with murder

 Timmy Earl Kinner was arraigned at the Ada County Courthouse on Monday afternoon.

 A 3-year-old victim, who was celebrating her birthday when the attack happened, was flown to Utah for treatment and died there, according to a Boise Police press release.
-She was identified by the International Rescue Committee as Ruya Kadir.
+The police are not releasing her name until additional notifications have been made.

 One other child has been treated and released from a local hospital, while the seven remaining victims are still in the hospital.
 Many of those still in the hospital have serious or critical injuries.

-The criminal complaint lists the names of the adults who were stabbed, but a spokesman for Saint Alphonsus Medical Center said the hospital will not release conditions of crime victims.
-The names of the children were listed only by initials in the complaint.

-Boise Police stated in the release that "due to the nature of their injuries," police will not provide regular status updates on the conditions of the victims.
+Boise Police stated in the release that "due to the nature of their injuries," police will not be providing regular status updates on their conditions.

 Boise Police are asking anyone who has had contact with Kinner in recent weeks or months to contact Boise Police by calling Crime Stoppers: at 208-343-2677, www.343COPS.com or leave a tip using the “P3 Tips” app for your mobile device.
 The out of area number to call is 1-800-222-TIPS.